Information on new prescription diet pills

 If approved, it would be most likely several months after this when a pharmacy would actually carry it.
 If it is not approved, it is possible that they either scrap the mixture entirely or start experimenting with different dosages, or release formulas.
 Anything really is possible as to what might happen if it not accepted.
 Those decisions would probably hinge on what report was issued by the FDA and then what Vivus Inc decided to do with it.

 A further issue in response to Qnexa's possible approval is availability.
 Qnexa's main target is that of obese people.
 To be classified as obese, one needs to have a certain Body Mass Index (BMI) which can vary from doctor to doctor.
 Chances are that if you don't have a BMI that is in the obese range, your doctor will probably not prescribe it, unless he/she sees other reasons for doing so.
 It will also probably be recommended that anyone taking it makes lifestyle changes such as ensuring a proper diet and exercise.
 Prescription diet medication is never to be treated lightly, the reasons a prescription needs to be issued is due not only to its strength but side effect issues.
 There could be other interactions that one prescription could have with another.
+It's particularly critical to inform your doctor about any blood clotting meds that you are taking if you plan to use diet pills as there are side effects of Pradaxa and other drugs that may mask the complications of the prescription diet pills.
 Having a doctor helps to ensure overall safety if something does happen to come up unexpectedly.

 Frequently Asked Questions